CatCatcher1/CatCatcher1/README.md

 - 👋 Hi, I’m @CatCatcher1 Batuhan Altuntaş
-- 👀 I’m interested in ... coding and data science
+- 👀 I’m interested in bioinformatics and data
-- 🌱 I’m currently learning ...
-SQL
+- 🌱 I'm currently exploring bioinformatics packages in Python and R.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... altuntas17@itu.edu.tr

 <!---